-The effective date is the day a life insurance policy is considered to be active, or in force.
-If your policy lists January 1, 2023, as the effective date, it means that if you pass away on or after that date, your insurer will pay the death benefit to your listed beneficiaries.
+The effective date is the day your life insurance coverage becomes active.
+For example, if your policy lists January 1, 2023 as the effective date, it means that if you pass away on or after that date, your insurer will pay the death benefit to your listed beneficiaries.

-When does a life insurance policy typically becomes effective?
+When does a life insurance policy becomes effective?

 A life insurance policy typically becomes effective once your application has been approved, you’ve signed your policy and made your first premium payment.

-While it doesn’t take long to apply for life insurance online, it can take five to six weeks to go through the underwriting process, get a final policy decision, and have an active life insurance policy.
+While it doesn’t take long to apply for life insurance online, it can take five to six weeks to go through underwriting — which is the process insurers use to evaluate your application.
+After underwriting, you’ll get a final policy decision and have an active life insurance policy.

 → Learn more about how life insurance underwriting works